-Earth Day 2017: Birds, Bees, Bats, and More!
+Earth Day Brings Birds, Bees, and Bats to Dunn's Campus

 The morning schedule centered on a series of workshops on a variety of topics from special guests from the region:

-- Scott Simon, an educator from the Marine Science Institute at UC Santa Barbara, presented on the fragility of marine biology.
+• Scott Simon, an educator from the Marine Science Institute at UC Santa Barbara, presented on the fragility of marine biology.

-- Tom Rem from the Beekeepers Guild of Santa Barbara brought a hive to talk about the importance of bees for biodiversity and the dangers of colony collapse.
+• Tom Rem, from the Beekeepers Guild of Santa Barbara, brought a hive to talk about the importance of bees for biodiversity and the dangers of colony collapse.

-- Peggy Lubchenco from the Gevirtz Graduate School of Education at UC Santa Barbara, spoke about her time as a researcher on the polar icecaps of Antarctica.
+• Peggy Lubchenco, from the Gevirtz Graduate School of Education at UC Santa Barbara, spoke about her time as a researcher on the polar icecaps of Antarctica.

-For lunch, Dunn students and the Dunn Kitchen prepared a farm-to-table, tip-to-top lunch with all ingredients sourced from a 50-mile radius from the school.
+For lunch, Dunn students and the Dunn Kitchen prepared a farm-to-table, "tip-to-tail" lunch with all ingredients sourced from a 50-mile radius from the school.
 After lunch, local falconer Lou Eisigurre brought out his hawk Pedro for a demonstration of how birds of prey hunt for their food in the wild.

-"Earth Day was a big hit," said Middle School STEM teacher Meg West, who planned the day with Ms. McCoy.
+"Earth Day was a big hit," said Middle School STEM teacher Meg West, who planned the day with McCoy.
 "The students not only had the opportunity to learn from experts representing several different scientific disciplines and community organizations that were passionate about environmental sustainability, but they also had a chance to share their own knowledge with their peers."